Rates, discounts and monetary transactions

 Fixed fee (fixed price)

 The fixed fee is a fixed fee for a specific type of work, for which we can generally estimate our time commitment fairly accurately.
-We factor in a risk premium in the fixed fee.
+We factor in a risk surcharge in the fixed fee.

 Capped fee (limited price)